ska-telescope/ska-sdp-distributed-fourier-transform/src/algorithm_1d/README.md

 but also act as comparison to the output of the algorithm.
 Both 1D and 2D versions perform calculations in two directions:

-- take the array of facets as input and obtain an array of approximat sub-grids
+- take the array of facets as input and obtain an array of approximate sub-grids
 - take the array of sub-grids as input and obtain an array of approximate facets

 In an ideal situation, the approximate arrays would match their pre-generated equivalents